-Figure 48: Onscreen Event Log
+Figure 55: Onscreen Event Log

-Note that upon entering the event log, the earliest recorded data will be displayed.
+Note: Upon entering the event log, the earliest recorded data will be displayed.
 A 60 minute window can be scrolled through on the control screen.
 To view data over 60 minutes, the USB is to be removed and connected to a computer.
 The USB can capture many years of data.

-Note that when the USB is removed from the workstation, there will be no data logging for the length of time that the USB is removed.
+Note: When the USB is removed from the workstation, there will be no data logging for the length of time that the USB is removed.